 We went to Borneo to celebrate our 25th wedding anniversary.

 We swam with turtles at Lankayan Island, even doing a midnight release of hatchlings.
-We travelled by boat along the Kinabatangan River with our guide George, seeing pygmy elephants, crocodiles, proboscis monkeys and some wild orangutans.
-We then stayed in the jungle in the Danum Valley, and again were lucky enough to have encounters with wild orangutans.
+We traveled by boat along the Kinabatangan River with our guide George, seeing pygmy elephants, crocodiles, proboscis monkeys and some wild orangutan.
+We then stayed in the jungle in the Danum Valley, and again were lucky enough to have encounters with wild orangutan.

 It was the most amazing trip full of wonderful sights.
 I wouldn't hesitate to recommend it to anyone.

-Returning to Kuching we set off to the Lemanak River and boarded a long-tail boat and travelled upriver to spend the night with Iban tribesmen in their longhouse.
+Returning to Kuching we set off to the Lemanak River and boarded a long-tail boat and traveled upriver to spend the night with Iban tribesmen in their longhouse.

 It's never a good sign when your plane is not on the stand, but on the other side of the taxiway with a stepladder up to the wing!
 However, after a five hour delay we were off and away on a memorable trip to Sarawak and Sabah.

 We then flew to Mulu to explore the caves and more wildlife spotting, including the magnificent Rajah Brooke birdwing butterfly.
 Then on to Sabah to explore the Danum Valley, and Tabin Wildlife Reserve.
-We caught sight of wild orangutans, pygmy elephants, other monkeys and numerous birds.
-On one night-walk we spotted a clouded leopard high in a tree - a real highlight.
+We caught sight of wild orangutan, pigmy elephant, other monkeys and numerous birds.
+On one night-walk we spotted a clouded leopard high in a tree — a real highlight.

 All in all a thoroughly memorable adventure.